mnr/writing-wip/kwak-anthology.md

 The site administrator had already confirmed the house was vacant.
 She had also mentioned an interesting policy; each house had a small gas heater, fed by a propane tank supplied by the occupant.
 Since there was no occupant, there should not have been a propane tank.
 David Lopez must have brought the tank when he snuck into the small building.

-Araci held the bluetooth valve up for close inspection.
+Araci held the Bluetooth valve up for close inspection.
 "Can this connect to the house's gas system?"

 "The main socket of the tank is standard.
 But the valve isn't.
 The way the tank was set up, it couldn't have been connected.
 But it would have been easy to remove the valve.
 No way was this tank providing gas to the house."